Anne Peters: Research focus and theses

 Peters' research interests relate to public international law including its history, global animal law, global governance and global constitutionalism, and the status of humans in international law.
 Peters’ theses are the following:

+International law should and can counteract its tendency towards epistemic nationalism by problematizing national prejudices and maintaining sufficient distance from legal practice; the pursuit of a constructive utopia is the task of international law.
+The well-being of people, their security and their rights are the foundation and limit of state sovereignty.
+"Humanity", not "sovereignty" is the ultimate rationale of international law.
+The individual enjoys "subjective international rights" and obligations which are, so to speak, below the threshold of particularly high-quality human rights, for example in international labor law, refugee law, international humanitarian law, etc. Allowing the recognition of these legal positions and the (contingent) international legal capacity of human beings expressed therein it is to qualify the individual as an original and normative priority (not only derived from the states and subordinate) subject of international law.
+The shift from the state as the starting point of international law to man represents a paradigm shift in the international legal order.

+Notwithstanding, her doctrinal claims conflict with her practice before the International Court of Justice, where her arguments resort to positivism when it comes to Germany's possible accountability regarding its obligations under the Genocide Convention.
+In this reasoning, raison d'état thus supersedes "Humanity" as the rationale of international law.

 Referendums on territory, when conducted freely, fairly, peacefully and under impartial supervision, are a necessary but not sufficient procedural factor in the exercise of peoples' right to self-determination.
 In this way they can contribute to the legalization of a change of territory, even in the case of the unilateral separation of a region from a state.

 EU basic legal norms can and should be qualified as a constitution of the EU (irrespective of the existence of a formal constitutional document).
 This European constitution obtains its legitimacy mainly through probation, and thus through its "output", i.e. legal and political results in the European public interest, less by its genesis and by the "input" from European citizens through elections and votes.